kmcgillivray/kmcgillivray.github.io/_posts/2015-10-30-writing-code-from-scratch.md

 Using your pseudo-code, break it down into tiny, tiny pieces that you can tackle individually and do them one at a time.
 If you don’t know how exactly to write something in the correct syntax, this is a good time to do some research and look it up.

-In this example, we're taking the pseudo-code from the previous example and simply getting the image to respond to a click:
+In the next example, we're taking the pseudo-code from the previous example and simply getting the image to respond to a click:

 ```
 var image = document.getElementById('image');